gaieges/docker-logstash/README.md

-This is a fork of the Logstash image by [pblittle](https://registry.hub.docker.com/u/pblittle/docker-logstash/).
+This is a fork of the LogStash image by [pblittle](https://registry.hub.docker.com/u/pblittle/docker-logstash/).

+The differences:

-The only difference being that I exposed port 7000.
+1) I exposed port 7000 for TCP input.
+2) Added the ability to set a config string in the command line.
+This is useful if you want to programatically run `docker run` (you don't have to create a file).

 This is a logstash (1.4.2) image that is configurable to run using either the embedded elasticsearch or an elasticsearch node running in a separate container.